Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition: Methods

 \figref{fig:figS6} shows the experimental data across the transition, compared to the best fit to a Landau-like distribution, and to the PDF of the 3D XY model at the distance to the critical point that gives the best overlap with the experimental PDF.
 We observe that the three PDFs are quite similar, and that the differences between them cannot be distinguished experimentally with our signal-to-noise ratio (using $\sim 1000$ shots).
 Given the finite statistics of the experiments, in particular the lack of data for rare events, we find that the Landau-like approximation of the PDF works very well.
 The compressed exponential behaviour expected for rare events in the exact distribution only appears in the tail of the distribution itself, and its observation would require in principle a much larger number of experimental shots than that used in this work.
 The finite size of our sample introduces another fundamental limit to the reconstruction of the tail of the distribution.

-The three theoretical predictions shown \figref{fig:figS6} are continuous PDFs, while we measure discrete PDFs associated with discrete atom numbers.
-This leads to an issue regarding the normalization of the PDF when the bin size (=1) is not small compared to the variations of the PDF.
-To solve this, we normalize the continuous PDFs $f$ such that,
+The three classical theoretical predictions shown in \figref{fig:figS6} are continuous PDFs, while we measure discrete PDFs associated with the amplitude of a quantum field, whose square is the discrete atom number in the condensate mode.
+This leads to an issue regarding the comparison between the theoretical and the experimental PDFs.
+To resolve this issue, we normalise the continuous PDFs $f$ such that, $\sum_{n \in \mathbb{N}} f(|\psi|_n) = 1$, where $|\psi|_n = \sqrt{n}$ are the values sampled by $\sqrt{N_0}$ experimentally.